Steve Clarke: Chelsea

-Clarke was transferred to Chelsea for £422,000 in February 1987.
+Clarke was transferred to Chelsea for £422,000 in January 1987.
 He stayed at Chelsea until 1998, making 421 appearances.
 He was a part of the Chelsea sides which won the 1997 FA Cup Final, 1998 Football League Cup Final and 1998 UEFA Cup Winners' Cup Final.
 The latter match, against VfB Stuttgart in Stockholm, was Clarke's final appearance for the club.
 In 2005, he was voted into Chelsea's centenary XI, occupying the right-back berth.

 Speaking in February 2019, Clarke said he was thankful that Chelsea had signed him as it meant that he and his family no longer had to live with religious sectarianism in the west of Scotland.

 Scotland

 Clarke made six appearances for the Scotland national team.
-His debut was a 2–0 friendly win over Hungary at Hampden Park on 9 September 1987, and his final game was a 3–1 friendly loss away to the Netherlands in Utrecht six years later on 27 May 1994.
+His debut was a 2–0 friendly win over Hungary at Hampden Park on 9 September 1987, and his final game was a 3–1 friendly loss away to the Netherlands in Utrecht six years later on 27 May 1994; he was not selected in the squad for any of the four major tournaments for which Scotland qualified in that era.

 Coaching career

 Newcastle United

-In 1998, Clarke joined Newcastle United as assistant manager to Ruud Gullit, his former manager at Chelsea.
-Clarke was part of the coaching team with Gullit, which helped Newcastle reach the 1999 FA Cup Final on 22 May 1999, where Newcastle finished runners up to Manchester United after goals from Teddy Sheringham and Paul Scholes in a 2–0 defeat.
+In 1998, Clarke joined Newcastle United as assistant manager to Ruud Gullit, his former manager and teammate at Chelsea.
+Clarke was part of the coaching team with Gullit, which helped Newcastle reach the 1999 FA Cup Final on 22 May 1999, where Newcastle finished runners up to Manchester United.

-Clarke was caretaker manager following Gullit's resignation, taking charge of one match, a 5–1 defeat against Manchester United.
+Clarke was caretaker manager following Gullit's resignation on 28 August 1999, taking charge of one match, a 5–1 defeat against Manchester United on 30 August 1999.
 For that match, Clarke reinstated Alan Shearer and Rob Lee to the team.
+Clarke then remained at the club for a period under Bobby Robson.